Last Updated on February 18, 2025

 One Arm Up, One Down

-In this technique, one arm is raised up like previous technique and other is pulled down.
+In this technique, one arm is raised up like the previous technique, and the other is pulled down.

 A sponge under one shoulder can help to separate the humeral heads.

-In both the above methods, the patient lies supine on her back and beam is directed horizontally.
+In both the above methods, the patient lies supine on her back, and the beam is directed horizontally.

 Supine Lateral

 The patient lies on the side and the arms are rolled up and posteriorly.
-The technique also allows visualization of thoracic spine as well.
+The technique also allows visualization of the thoracic spine as well.
+The x-ray beam is directed vertically.

-As noted before, swimmer’s view x-ray is a difficult x-ray for both the radiographers and patient because of patient positioning.
-Many patients do not have enough flexibility in the shoulders so as to bring the arms in desired positions.
-In case of trauma patients, pulling or adjusting the arms may not be desirable for fear of worsening the cervical spine injury.
+As noted before, a swimmer’s view X-ray is a difficult X-ray for both the radiographers and the patient because of patient positioning.
+Many patients do not have enough flexibility in the shoulders to bring the arms in desired positions.
+In the case of trauma patients, pulling or adjusting the arms may not be desirable for fear of worsening the cervical spine injury.

 Older patients may not have enough flexibility to position and wait for exposure.